re-data/re-data/docs/docs/re_data/reference/notifications/configuring_channels.md

 - smtp_user: SMTP user to use
 - smtp_password: SMTP password to use
 - use_ssl: Use SSL to connect to SMTP server
+- use_tls: Use TLS to connect to SMTP server

 ```yaml title="~/.re_data/re_data.yml"